 Future Earth vacancy: Senior Science Officer (Paris, France)

-The Paris Hub of the Future Earth Secretariat is seeking a Senior Science Officer to lead its engagement at the science-policy interface 1-year contract (renewable subject to satisfactory performance)
+The Paris Hub of the Future Earth Secretariat is seeking a senior Science Officer to lead global activities at the science – policy interface

 Future Earth is an international research program with a mission to accelerate transformations to global sustainability through research and innovation.
 It builds on the networks and legacies of the International Geosphere-Biosphere Program (IGBP), DIVERSITAS, and the International Human Dimensions Program on Global Environmental Change (IHDP).